mikaelrosquist/Java-Swing/README.md

-# Java programming with Swing
+# Java with Swing
-This folder contains all assignments that I made in different university courses regarding java programming with the GUI toolkit Swing.
-Enter the folders to get detailed information about the different applications with screenshots.
+This folder contains assignments that I've made in different courses at Stockholms University regarding java programming with the GUI toolkit Swing.
+Check the folders to see screenshots and get information about the applications.